cosmoscout/docker-mapserver/README.md

 ```bash
 docker run -ti --rm -p 8080:80 -v "$(pwd)":/mapserver-datasets ghcr.io/cosmoscout/mapserver-base
 ```
-The command pulls the docker image from GHCR,binds localhost port 8080 to container port 80, and mounts the datasets in your `pwd` to the containers `mapserver-datasets` directory.
+The command pulls the docker image from GHCR, binds localhost port 8080 to container port 80, and mounts the datasets in your `pwd` to the containers `mapserver-datasets` directory.

 ## Creating Custom Map Data Containers
 Here you can build the docker image locally using `docker build` instead of pulling it from `GHCR` and run a dockerized mapserver using your own custom dataset.